Digital Retail Marketing: Making Online & Offline Work Together

 Embracing digital marketing is important in the retail sector, but it’s not an end in itself.
 Understanding customers and their needs is critical whether the interaction is online, offline, or a mix of the two.

-Watch the full webinar, 3 Imperatives Retailers Can’t Afford to Ignore: 2017 Predictions, on demand anytime.
+Watch the full webinar, 3 Imperatives Retailers Can’t Afford to Ignore, on demand anytime.